 Las Vegas might be famous for its sprawling resorts, but the bustling city is also home to some of the most unique Airbnbs in the United States.
-From affordable bungalows on the edge of the Mojave Desert to luxurious penthouses with a view of the Strip, find your next stay with Culture Trip’s guide of the best Airbnbs in Las Vegas.
+From affordable bungalows on the edge of the Mojave Desert to luxurious penthouses with a view of the Strip, find your next stay with Culture Trip’s guide to the best Airbnbs in Las Vegas.

 Palms Place Penthouses is a high-rise with condominiums adjacent to the recently renovated Palms Hotel and Casino just off the Strip.
 Situated on the 57th floor with an infinity hot tub overlooking the entirety of the buzzy Las Vegas Strip, the upscale apartment has a luxury feel and sleeps up to 12 people.
-This sleek penthouse comes fully equipped with a spacious upscale kitchen, a fireplace and master baths with televisions.
+This sleek penthouse comes fully equipped with a spacious kitchen, fireplace and master baths with televisions.
 Guests are welcome to use the gym facility in the building.

 Vdara is a high-rise condominium like Palms Place but lies directly in the middle of the action on the Strip, putting its casinos, shows and dining just a few minutes away.
-With rooms offering an unobstructed view of the Fountains of Bellagio, the condo gives guests the best seat in town for its hourly water show throughout the evening.
+With rooms offering an unobstructed view of the Fountains of Bellagio, the condo gives guests the best seat in town for its hourly show throughout the evening.
 Sleek with a sophisticated touch, the penthouse is decorated in earthy colors and has five-star amenities, a full kitchen and full windows.

 Vegas has a burgeoning arts community that is flourishing in the galleries around the Arts District.
-This oasis, which lies just south of that area, provides artists and artsy types a perfect environment to explore their creativity while visiting Sin City.
+This oasis, which lies just south of the area, provides artists and artsy types with a perfect environment to explore their creativity while visiting Sin City.
 Constructed in the 1950s, the house features a black-and-white pool with a mural of the word maktub (meaning “it is written”) at the bottom and wooden furniture.
 It also has a music lounge that just begs guests to tap into their inner diva and cut a song or two.